codemacabre/obitbot/README.md

 # ObitBot
+## Overview

-[ObitBot](https://twitter.com/obitbot) is a Twitter bot created using [Node.js](https://nodejs.org) to post procedurally generated obituaries.
+[ObitBot](https://twitter.com/obitbot) is a Twitter bot created using [Node.js](https://nodejs.org) and [Processing]((http://processing.org/)) to post procedurally generated obituaries.

-## Aims
-Despite the morbid nature of this bot, ObitBot is benevolent.
-The obituaries it tweets are based on real [mortality data](#data), highlighting the rates of death by cause worldwide.
+The obituaries ObitBotit tweets are based on real [mortality data](#data), highlighting the rates of death by cause worldwide.
 ObitBot provides us with a constant (fictional) feed designed to mirror our own species' deaths (albeit at a greatly decreased rate to comply with Twitter API limits).

-These fictional obituaries are assigned a random name, giving them a hint of humanity, making ObitBot a place to confront, and reflect upon, our inevitable demise.
+These fictional obituaries are assigned a procedurally generated tombstone, making ObitBot a virtual cemetery and a place to confront, and reflect upon, our inevitable demise.

-Although not affiliated with any organisation, ObitBot has been inspired by the work of [The Order of the Good Death](http://www.orderofthegooddeath.com/).

 ## Data
-ObitBot's obituaries are procedurally generated using several data sources:

-+ Names are generated using [Behind the Name](http://www.behindthename.com/) API.
-Gender is randomly selected and a single forename and surname are retrieved accordingly.

-+ Cause of death is generated based on probabilities calculated from the [WHO Mortality Database](http://www.who.int/healthinfo/mortality_data/).
+ObitBot's obituaries are procedurally generated using probabilities calculated from the [WHO Mortality Database](http://www.who.int/healthinfo/mortality_data/).
 Data is retrieved from all reporting countries using the latest available year (as of November 2016).
 This data is categorised into [ICD-10 code chapters](https://icd.codes/icd10cm) and divided by gender.

-ObitBot itself is open source, licensed under the [MIT license](./LICENSE.md).
+## Changes
+ObitBot originally composed tweets using names randomly selected using [Behind the Name](http://www.behindthename.com/) API.
+Gender was randomly selected and a single forename and surname were retrieved accordingly.

+This functionality was added with the sole intention of making the obituaries seem real and give them a hint of humanity.
+Names have been removed as of v1.2.0 for several reasons, primarily to avoid the risk of randomly generating a real name and potentially being insensitive, distressing or even triggering for readers.

 ## Usage

-ObitBot requires two Node packages to be installed in the `node_modules` subdirectory, [twit](https://www.npmjs.com/package/twit) to communicate with Twitter and [xml2js](https://www.npmjs.com/package/xml2js) to read the XML output from Behind the Name.
+ObitBot requires the [twit](https://www.npmjs.com/package/twit) Node package to be installed in the `node_modules` subdirectory to communicate with Twitter.

 The bot can be run using the following command:
 ```
 $ node bot.js
 ```

-API keys are required to interact with Twitter and Behind the Name.
-These should be saved in files `twitterapi.js` and `btnapi.js` respectively (not contained in this repo for obvious security reasons).
+API keys are required to interact with Twitter.
+These should be saved in the file `twitterapi.js` (not contained in this repo for obvious security reasons).
 Use the following formats:

 #### twitterapi.js
 ```javascript